Avocado and Diabetes: Must-Know Facts About Superfood

 How to Open an Avocado?

-• Use a knife to cut the fruit lengthwise, top to bottom from each side.
-A pit exists in the middle of an avocado; thus, it becomes difficult to slice through it.
+• Making use of a knife, the fruit is cut lengthwise, top to bottom from each side.
+A pit exists in the middle of an avocado, thus it becomes difficult to slice through it.

-• Once slices are made in the fruit all around, take the pieces in your hands and twist and pull the two sides away.
+• Once, slices are made in the fruit all the way around, take the pieces in your hands and twist and pull the two sides away from each other.

-• Use a spoon to dig out the pit.
+• A spoon is used to dig out the pit.

-• Peel off the skin from the avocado using your hands or a knife tip and scrape the fruit softly from the skin.
+• The skin is then peeled off from the avocado using hands, or using a knife tip the skin is separated from the fruit and softly scrape out the fruit.

 • Cut it down to thin slices and enjoy its tremendous benefits.